 - When installing assets, gas crews previously needed GIS technicians on-hand to record highly accurate GPS readings.
-Now they can capture rough coordinates via Cartegraph for iPad.
+Now they can capture rough coordinates via the Cartegraph mobile app.
 GIS technicians can easily make adjustments if needed.

 Free high-performance government tips delivered to your inbox: sign up for our newsletter.